keygen-sh/example-python-machine-heartbeats/README.md

 # Example Machine Activation Heartbeats

-This is an example of a typical node-locked machine activation flow written in Python, utilizing a machine hearbeat monitor to automatically deactivate the machine in the event that the normal deactivation procedure fails.
+This is an example of a typical node-locked or floating machine activation flow written in Python, utilizing a machine hearbeat monitor to automatically deactivate the machine in the event that the normal deactivation procedure fails.

 ## Running the example